President, Chief Executive Officer, Governor

-Kelly Kisio is in his 16th season with the Calgary Hitmen.
+Kelly Kisio is in his 17th season with the Calgary Hitmen.
 The Hitmen have posted 628 regular season victories, an average of 42 per season, under his 15 seasons of leadership.
 Kelly has also been at the helm of both of the club’s Western Hockey League Championships when the Hitmen captured the Ed Chynoweth Cup in 1999 and 2010.
 He has also twice won the Lloyd Saunders Memorial Trophy for the WHL's Top Executive, claiming the award in 2003-04 and 2008-09.
 In addition to his General Manger duties, Kelly also spent four seasons in the dual role of general manager and head coach from 2004-05 to 2007-08, guiding the Hitmen to 167 wins.
 During Kelly's 15-year tenure, the Hitmen have advanced to the playoffs 14 times.

 During the recent off-season, Kisio was promoted from general manager to President of Hockey Operations.

-Brent Kisio is in his seventh season with the Calgary Hitmen and his second exclusively in the role of associate coach.
+Brent Kisio is in his eigth season with the Calgary Hitmen and his second exclusively in the role of associate coach.
 Brent joined the team in the 2007-08 as video coach/assistant coach after four successful years as a student athlete at the University of Nebraska in Omaha where he played hockey for the Mavericks and graduated with a degree in Criminology.
 Following his inaugural season, Brent moved exclusively into the role of assistant coach, before being promoted to associate coach in October 2012.

-Joel Otto is in his seventh season as an assistant coach of the Calgary Hitmen.
+Joel Otto is in his eigth season as an assistant coach of the Calgary Hitmen.
 Otto played 14 seasons in the NHL, 11 with the Calgary Flames and three with the Philadelphia Flyers.
 During that time he collected 508 points (195 goals, 313 assists) in 943 games.
 He was one of the NHL's best two-way centres and won a Stanley Cup with the Flames in 1989, scoring the series-clinching goal against Vancouver.
 The Elk River, Minnesota, native also won the World Cup with Team USA in 1999 and took part in the 1998 Winter Olympics in Nagano, Japan.

 Hope-Ross resides in Calgary and is the owner and president of Sean Hope-Ross Strength and Conditioning.